helix-foundation/currency/contracts/governance/README.md

 policy contract.
 Then selfdestructs the `Inflation` contract.

 ###### Security Notes
- - Can only be called on a cloned contract.
  - If the `seed` is set, can only be called if every ticket has been claimed.
  - Otherwise, can only be called if the contract is completely un-funded.
  - Is public to assure that, when the process is over, anyone can clean up.